Exhumation of former Tuam mother and baby home announced

 Ms Zappone offered “personal apologies” to the victims and to those affected by the events at Tuam, first brought to public attention by local historian Catherine Corless who found death certificates for 796 infants.

+Speaking after travelling back to the site, she said there had been a concern the issue would be “dragged out”.
+But Ms Corless added that the ultimate decision was a “huge day for all the survivors”.

-Ms Corless said on afternoon radio it was a huge surprise and that she was “shocked” the Government went this route.
-But the historian added she is very thankful for that: “I see it as a huge statement for justice.”
+The historian said she is very thankful for the Government decision: “I see it as a huge statement for justice.”

 There are no firm indications as to the total numbers that may have been buried on the site as yet, but Ms Zappone conceded there is likely to be a delay in proceeding with the disinterment of remains.